-My scientific interests include topics from different fields: information science, spatial information science, mathematics, physics, data visualization, cognitive science, and philosophy of science.
+My scientific interests include topics from different fields, among them geography, information and geographical information science, mathematics and physics, data visualization, cognitive science, and philosophy of science.
 This plurality has highly influenced my way of thinking and allows me to carry over methods between different fields of science.
 I am interested in finding answers to the following questions:

-How can we handle the advancing amount and the increasing heterogeneity of information?
+How can we handle the increasing amount and heterogeneity of information?

-Theories discussing structures (i.e. relations between entities) rather than the entities itself have turned out to be more stable under the evolutionary process of building and modifying theories, as is discussed in structural realism.
-Category theory and other formal approaches have contributed to the success of mathematics and physics, because their descriptions are based on strong structures.
+Theories discussing structures (i.e., relations between entities) rather than the entities themselves have turned out to be more stable under the evolutionary process of building and modifying theories, as is discussed in structural realism.
+Formal approaches including category theory and calculus of varations have enormously contributed to the success of mathematics and physics, because their descriptions are based on strong structures.
 Can such concepts be carried over to geographical information despite its often vague and less rigorous character?
 Being able to do so would help establishing a more stable and universal theory of geographical information science.

-My toolbox to tackle these questions includes, besides methods from geography, also more formal methods, among them algebra and category theory, networks and graphs, data science, spatial reasoning, ontologies, linked (open) data technologies, information visualisation, and many more.
+My toolbox to tackle these questions includes, besides methods from geography, also more formal methods, among them algebra and category theory, networks and graphs, methods from data science, spatial reasoning, ontologies, linked (open) data technologies, cartographic methods, and methods from information visualisation.